MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ---
 # Troubleshoot DirectAccess Server console: IP-HTTPS and IPSec

-For this we may see different errors and some of them are mentioned below.
+This article introduces how to troubleshoot some IP-HTTPS and IPSec errors for DirectAccess Server console errors.

 ## IP-HTTPS: Route Issue

-After installing and configuring DirectAccess in Windows Server you may encounter an error message indicating that IP-HTTPS is not working properly.
+After installing and configuring DirectAccess in Windows Server, you may encounter an error message indicating that IP-HTTPS is not working properly.
 Looking at the Operations Status overview in the Dashboard of the Remote Access Management console shows that the IP-HTTPS interface is in error.

 :::image type="content" source="media/troubleshoot-directaccess-server-console-ip-https-ipsec/ip-https-error.png" alt-text="Screenshot of XXX" border="false":::